Liang Sicheng: Career

-From the start of his new career as a historian, Liang was determined to search and discover what he termed the “Grammar of Chinese architecture”.
+From the start of his new career as a historian, Liang was determined to search and discover what he termed the Grammar of Chinese architecture.
 He recognized that throughout China's history the timber-frame had been the fundamental form of construction.
 He also realized that it was far from enough just to sit in his office day and night engaged in the books.
 He had to get out searching for the surviving buildings in order to verify his assumptions.
 His first travel was in April 1932.
 In the following years he and his colleagues successively discovered some survived traditional buildings, including the Foguang Temple (857), the Temple of Solitary Joy (984), the Yingzhou Pagoda (1056), Zhaozhou Bridge (589-617), and many others.
 Because of their effort, these buildings managed to survive.

-Following the Mukden Incident in 1931, Imperial Japan began establishing strangleholds throughout China's north, ultimately culminating into a full-scale war generally known as War of Resistance (a culmination of the Second Sino-Japanese War and World War 2, 1937–45), which forced Liang Sicheng and Lin Huiyin to cut short their cultural restoration work in Beijing, and flee southward along with faculty and materials of the Architectural Department of Northeastern University.
+Following the Mukden Incident in 1931, Imperial Japan began establishing strangleholds throughout China's north, ultimately culminating into Second Sino-Japanese War, which forced Liang Sicheng and Lin Huiyin to cut short their cultural restoration work in Beijing, and flee southward along with faculty and materials of the Architectural Department of Northeastern University.
 Liang and Lin along with their children and their university continued their studies and research work in temporary settlements in the cities of Tianjin, Kunming, and finally in Lizhuang.

 During the later stages of WWII, the Americans began heavy bombing of the Japanese homeland.
 Liang, whose brother-in-law Lin Heng served as a fighter pilot in the Chinese air force and died in the air war against Japan, recommended that the Americans military authorities spare the ancient Japanese cities of Kyoto and Nara: